 LA Live is a vibrant entertainment district that is buzzing with energy all day and night.

-The famed Peacock Theaterย is also located at LA Live.
-This theater hosts movie premiers and award shows throughout the year, such as the Emmy Awards, American Music Awards, Nickelodeon Kid’s Choice Awards, and many more.
+The famed Peacock Theater is also located at LA Live.
+This theater hosts movie premieres and award shows throughout the year, such as the Emmy Awards, American Music Awards, Nickelodeon Kids’ Choice Awards, and many more.

 The last time we were in DTLA, the Emmy Awards were being held.
-The streets were all blocked off, but you could sneak a peek of the red carpet through the fence, it was so cool!
+The streets were all blocked off, but you could sneak a peek at the red carpet through the fence.
+It was so cool!

 You’ll also find 17 different restaurants and cafes at LA Live.